 To put it simply.
 There are too many candidates, not enough recruiters, and not enough time to engage all of them.
 Recruiting in the current paradigm seems to be about one thing and one thing only - speed.
 And we don’t think that’s the right way to go about it.

 In fact, most recruiters agree.
 The 2018 Jobvite Recruiter Nation Survey found that quality of hire and retention rate had replaced time-to-hire and cost-per-hire as the top 2 most important recruiting metrics to measure hiring success as indicated by recruiters.
-Talent acquisition teams are realizing that even in such a competitive candidate driven marketplace - hiring the right person can be more impactful than hiring quickly.
+Talent acquisition teams are realizing that even in such a competitive candidate-driven marketplace - hiring the right person can be more impactful than hiring quickly.

 Here’s how it works:

 Instead of adding in 20 form fields imagine a form with just 3 or 4 - first and last name, email address, and a resume attachment.
 After the applicant clicks submit, instead of receiving a meaningless and unengaging application confirmation email, a conversation opens up with your AI.
 Replacing a long-form with a conversation makes your hiring feel more human right away at the application stage.

 Your AI engages the candidate and gathers all the additional information your recruiting team needs.
-In the background, the AI creates this candidates profile in your ATS and fills out important information as it comes in.
+In the background, the AI creates this candidate profile in your ATS and fills out important information as it comes in.
 The AI also creates a pdf version of the conversation so that your recruiting team can take a look at it.
 This happens for every single candidate that applies 24/7/365.

 How conversational AI empowers human connection: